xtangle/zoundcloud/README.md

 There are other yarn run scripts under `package.json` that are useful for developing purposes.

-## Future Plans
+## Features yet to be implemented

 The following features will be added in the future.

 - Download button on playlist pages
-- Download buttons for lists of tracks
+- Download buttons for each track within a list of tracks
 - Download button on user pages

-## Todo

-- Need to clean up tests.
-There is too much boilerplate of setup/cleanup of stubs, making the tests bloated and hard to read.